Introduction: Super Easy Sourdough Bread

 Step 2: Rest, Divide, and Conquer

 1. Cover the bowl with a cloth or kitchen towel and rest the dough for 12-15 hours or until you see big bubbles.
-Sometimes the bubbles will burst, which is a sign to really bake the bread soon.
+Sometimes the bubbles will burst, which is a sign to bake the bread asap.
 You will find that the dough is wetter than most doughs you know, but that's okay since we are not kneading it.

 2. Take the dough out of the mixing bowl and put it into 1-2 greased loaf pans.
 At this point you can let the dough rise again or just bake the bread now.